 When to see a doctor

-- The sty doesn't start to improve after 48 hours
+- The stye doesn't start to improve after 48 hours

-- Redness and swelling extend beyond your eyelid and involve your cheek or other parts of your face
+- Redness and swelling involves the entire eyelid or extends into your cheek or other parts of your face

-A sty is caused by an infection of oil glands in the eyelid.
-The bacterium staphylococcus is responsible for most of these infections.
+A stye is caused by an infection of oil glands in the eyelid.
+The bacterium staphylococcus is commonly responsible for most of these infections.

-You are at increased risk of a sty if you:
+You are at increased risk of a stye if you: